unrealwork/atsd-use-cases/USVisa/README.md

 3. Press Execute!

 4. After selecting execute, you should see a table output like in the image below.
-Click on '+New Visualization', as shown in the image below.
+Click on 'New Visualization', as shown in the image below.

    ![Figure8](Images/Figure8.png)